antmicro/kenning-pipeline-manager/docs/source/dataflow-builder.md

 ## Specification of Connection

 Notice that name of the class representing connection is `InterfaceConnection`, not `Connection`.
-It aims not to confuse a user what is connected specifically, stating explicitly that interfaces are connected, not nodes.

 ```{eval-rst}
 .. autoclass:: pipeline_manager.dataflow_builder.entities.InterfaceConnection